synanetics/synfhir-store/docs/windows.md

 4. Save the file and restart the PostGreSQL Server Service.

-### Configuring the Model FHIR Proxy to connect to PostGres
+### Configuring the FHIR Appliance to connect to PostGres
 In pgAdmin:

 1. Select the fhirstore database and [Open the pgAdmin Query Tool](https://www.pgadmin.org/docs/pgadmin4/latest/query_tool.html).